-If you’re looking to provide your family with lasting memories and adventure, say hello to New York City’s roster of theme restaurants is a mix of indie spots and big biz, but they each offer a unique dining experience for the whole family.
+Have you heard?
+NYC is back, baby!
+It’s time to revisit New York City’s roster of theme restaurants is a mix of indie spots and big biz, but they each offer a unique dining experience for the whole family.
 They’re kitschy, they’re clever and they’re fun, fun, fun!
 From dressing like a ninja to dining with your favorite doll, the city has something for everyone.
-(But beware, prices can be high, and the food won’t be getting a Michelin star any time soon.)
+(But beware, prices can be high, and most of the food won’t be getting a Michelin star any time soon.)
 But—the kids will be mesmerized and you will likely have a blast, too.
 To get in on the action, check out our list of exciting, entertaining and interactive theme restaurants.
-Add for more things to do with kids in New York, click here.
+And for more things to do with kids in New York, click here.